ewvlnet/beerandcode_teste_tecnico_03_2024/README.md

 <br>

-💡Before the `Sail Installation command`, change the database connection data as you wish
+💡Before the `Sail Installation command`, change the database connection data as you wish, in the `.env` file

 ```dotenv
 DB_CONNECTION=mysql